santiagopemo/AirBnB_clone_v4/README.md

 This script will install the NGINX web server and configure it to run the application creating the necessary directories for it.

-Once the servers on which you want to perform the deployment have been configured, execute the script [3-deploy_web_static.py](./3-deploy_web_static.py) using Fabric, that creates and distributes an archive to the web servers
+Once the servers on which you want to perform the deployment have been configured, execute the script [3-deploy_web_static.py](./3-deploy_web_static.py) using Fabric, that creates and distributes an archive to the web servers  .

-Before executing the script, you must place the IP addresses of the servers to which you want to distribute the new file, for this you must enter the file [3-deploy_web_static.py](./3-deploy_web_static.py), in line 10 in the variable env.host assign a list with the IPs , by default this variable has assigned IP addresses which must be changed
+Before executing the script, you must place the IP addresses of the servers to which you want to distribute the new file, for this you must enter the file [3-deploy_web_static.py](./3-deploy_web_static.py), in line 10 in the variable `env.host` and assign a list with the IPs , by default this variable has assigned IP addresses which must be changed.
 ```
 10  env.hosts = ['<your server IP address>', '<your other server IP address>', ....]
 ```